PIK Interest Definition

 - The Maturity of the payment in the kind loan is 5 Years or more than that.

-- These loans give some rights to lenders which means the lender has a right to take a certain number of shares/securities in place of loan at the time of maturity of loan or lenders can take Assets of the company if the company is not performing well.
+- These loans give some rights to lenders, which means the lender has a right to take a certain number of shares/securities in place of the loan at the time of maturity of the loan, or lenders can take Assets of the company if the company is not performing well.

 Advantages of PIK Interest

-- PIK loans are taken if the company has a liquidity problem, but has the capability to pay interest.
-It means it is suitable for companies with a long operating cycle.
+- PIK loans are taken if the company has a liquidity problem but has the capability to pay interest.
+It means it is suitable for companies with a long operating cycleOperating CycleThe operating cycle of a company, also known as the cash cycle, is an activity ratio that measures the average time required to convert the company's inventories into cash..

 - In this option, there is no need to pay interest or dividends in the form of cash.